Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 Step Four: Integrate

-Reflection, clarity and growth – to me – happen under the surface.
-They are the quiet tree roots that steady us and help us grow, even when we can’t see their work.
+Reflection, clarity and growth, to me, happen under the surface.
+They are the small tree roots that keep us steady and help us grow, even when we can’t see their work.

 It’s not bold; it’s deeply subtle, yet it’s noticeable.
 To you and to those around you.